alexdphan/why-hire-me-antimetal/README.md

-Antimetal is you see this, just know I'm a builder
+Antimetal is you see this, just know I like building too

 ![We shall build as builders](/public/build.png)